softwareconstruction240/softwareconstruction/chess/4-database/getting-started.md

 ## Dependencies

-Add the dependency for the MySQL driver and associate it with your `server` module.
+Add the dependency for the MySQL driver and BCrypt.
+Associate them with your `server` module.

+- mysql:mysql-connector-java:8.0.2

+  - Scope: Compile

-- mysql:mysql-connector-java:8.0.29
+- org.springframework.security:spring-security-core:5.7.1

   - Scope: Compile